up-to-you/dev_notes/multithreading/lock-mechanics.md

 So, the Biased lock keeps alive while fast-path header's value test is passing successfully and ThreadId is equal to current Thread.

-The crucial moment between Biased and Lightweight lock occurs, when another Thread performs CAS instruction to acquire this already Biased Lock and if it succeeded - object's header value is changed, therefore leading to test failure in Biased Thread.
-If attempt to rebiase the lock fails (`BIAS_REVOKED_AND_REBIASED`) - Bias Revocation will be performed.
+The crucial moment between Biased and Lightweight lock (as described above) occurs, when another Thread performs CAS instruction to acquire this already Biased Lock and if it succeeded - object's header value is changed, therefore leading to test failure in Biased Thread.
+If JVM detects (through internal heuristics), that current synchronization between Threads is `Uncontended` - there will be attempt to rebiase the lock (`BIAS_REVOKED_AND_REBIASED`), otherwise - Bias Revocation will be performed.

 So, if any of conditions in `share/runtime/biasedLocking.cpp:revoke_and_rebias` func results in returning `BIAS_REVOKED`, then JVM start to use slow_enter `share/runtime/synchronizer.cpp:279` (i.e. Lightweight / Thin lock).